A Guide to Contract Manufacturing in Vietnam

 - Less formalized processes or documentation

-- Variable consistency in quality control (unless externally audited)
+- Variability in quality control (unless externally audited)

 Vietnamese SMEs are a good fit for low-complexity, high-labor products, especially in textiles, home goods, and hand assembly.